nus-cs2103-AY2425S1/ip/README.md

 #####
 - Have a deadline that you must remember to hit?
 #####
-Use **Timo** to take note of them!
+Use **timo** to take note of them!
 With features like add, delete, mark, unmark, undo etc...
-### let Timo change your life!
+### let timo change your life!

 #